SergeyKhanin/Maya/README.md

           -Save it in the shelf

-          -You may add popup menu for fast chooser sphere
+          -You may add popup menu